Eliot-RUIZ/automation/README.md

 The user can choose to order the table (*arrange* argument), according to the AIC, and/or the BIC, and/or the RMSE and/or the number of coefficients.

-The order of the estimators reflect their importance for the user because, the dataframe is first ordered using the 1st estimator, and then, for equal values of the 1st estimator, it uses the 2nd estimator etc.
+The order of the estimators reflects their importance for the user because, the dataframe is first ordered using the 1st estimator, and then, for equal values of the 1st estimator, it uses the 2nd estimator etc.

 The models with the lowest estimators (i.e. best models) are then placed on the top of the dataframe (i.e. Rank 1, Rank 2 etc).
 However, the dataframe could also be ordered by descending order if the argument *increase* is shifted to *FALSE*.